It might seem puzzling at first, but it’s actually not that hard to connect and power a car amp in your home.

 - Connect speakers correctly with my speaker wiring diagram information here.

-- Do you need expensive speaker wire?
+- Do you really need expensive speaker wire?
 Here are the facts vs myths about speaker wire & sound quality.

 Got questions or comments?